 89) On approval of the prosecution, the defendant and interested parties (the bereaved family members, police/CPS and the coroner) should be informed of the provisional decision to prosecute, but be advised that prosecution will not proceed until after the inquest is completed.
 However it should be stressed that the decision to prosecute for health and safety offences alone is a provisional one, subject to review post inquest.
 A template letter to inform the defendant is provided for use by Investigating Inspectors and Approval Officers in the Enforcement Guide (HSE Intranet, Letters and forms section).

 90) During pre-inquest communications, coroners may seek to persuade HSE that a health and safety prosecution should proceed before the inquest.
-Advice on this matter is contained in the Enforcement Guide.
+Advice on this matter is contained in the Enforcement Guide - work related deaths and inquests, chronology page.
 However, in such an event, the coroner should be reminded that the decision as to whether and when to commence legal proceedings in respect of H&S legislation is one for HSE.